Academic and Clinical Excellence

 We have a diversity of scholarly interests among our faculty.
 Research projects range from immunizations to models for chronic disease care, such as the medical home.

-Dr. Mark Levine was appointed Designated Institution Official at FAHC and Associate Dean for Graduate Medical Education at the College of Medicine in May 2014
+Dr. Mark Levine was appointed Designated Institution Official at The University of Vermont Medical Center and Associate Dean for Graduate Medical Education at the College of Medicine in May 2014

-Dr. Mark Pasanen was named Director of the Internal Medicine Residency Program at FAHC in May 2014
+Dr. Mark Pasanen was named Director of the Internal Medicine Residency Program at The University of Vermont Medical Center in May 2014

 In April 2014, Dr. Patricia King was elected to the Federation of State Medical Boards Board of Directors and received the John H. Clark Award, recognizing outstanding and exemplary leadership, commitment and contributions in advancing the public good at the state medical board level.